jboss-developer/jboss-eap-quickstarts/picketlink-sts/README.md

 3. Type this command to build and deploy the archive:

         mvn clean install jboss-as:deploy
-4. This will deploy `target/jboss-picketlink-sts.war` to the running instance of the server.
+4. This deploys `target/jboss-picketlink-sts.war` to the running instance of the server.

 Access the Application
 ---------------------

-The application will be running at the following URL <http://localhost:8080/jboss-picketlink-sts/>.
+You can test the service using following URL: <http://localhost:8080/jboss-picketlink-sts/>.

+When you access the above URL, it prompts you for the username and password for the "PicketLinkSTSRealm".
+You can use any of the credentials defined in the `src/main/resources/users.properties` file as described in the section [How to use this quickstart](#how-to-use-this-quickstart) above.
+For example, you can enter `admin/admin` or `tomcat/tomcat`.

+When you enter invalid credentials, the login prompt is redisplayed.

+When you enter valid credentials, depending on your browser, you see a "This webpage is not found", "File not found", or similar message.
+This is because this application is only a service and not a fully functional application, so there is no user interface.
+This is the expected result.

 Undeploy the Archive
 --------------------